communitiesuk/delta-common-infrastructure/docs/aws_access.md

   * You're trying to nest sessions (e.g. because you used `dluhc` and then `delta-dev`).
 Type `exit` to exit the dluhc session.
 * `gpg: decryption failed: No secret key` in WSL.
   * `pass` is locked. unlock it by running `pass show dluhc` and entering your passphrase.
+* `aws-vault: error: add: The handle is invalid.`
+  * Use PowerShell instead of Git Bash for adding profiles

 ### Session Manager access